 J-Flow is a network messaging standard that is specifically designed for traffic analysis.
 The J-Flow standard is a proprietary protocol of Juniper Networks, Inc. and is pre-loaded on all of the company’s network equipment.

-No time to read through all the reviews?
 Here is our list of the best J-Flow monitoring tools:

 - Nagios Network Analyzer J-Flow, NetFlow, and sFlow monitoring with this traffic analysis module that complements Nagios XI.